Deep Cleaning Vs Regular Cleaning Teeth - Dr.Quadri

 There are several noticeable changes in the oral health and appearance of a person’s teeth and gums before and after deep cleaning.
 Here are some common differences you may observe:

-- Removal of Tartar and Stains: Deep cleaning effectively removes stubborn tartar and stains that have accumulated below the gumline and on the tooth surfaces.
-As a result, the teeth appear cleaner, brighter, and free from discoloration caused by plaque and external factors like smoking or consuming staining substances.
+3. Removal of Tartar and Stains: Deep cleaning effectively removes stubborn tartar and stains that have accumulated below the gumline and on the tooth surfaces.

-- Improved Oral Health: Deep cleaning is primarily performed to address gum disease, which aims to halt the progress of the condition.
+5. Improved Oral Health: Deep cleaning is primarily performed to address gum disease, which aims to halt the progress of the condition.
 After the procedure, the risk of further gum tissue damage and tooth loss is significantly reduced.
-Overall, deep cleaning helps restore and maintain a healthier oral environment.

 What Is Regular Teeth Cleaning

-Compared to Deep cleaning, regular cleaning is a different type of dental procedure that focuses on maintaining oral health but differ in terms of their scope and purpose.
+Compared to Deep cleaning, regular cleaning is a different type of dental procedure that focuses on maintaining oral health but differs in terms of their scope and purpose.

 Regular Cleaning (Prophylaxis)

-- Scaling: The dentist uses a handheld instrument or an ultrasonic scaler to effectively remove plaque and tartar from the tooth surfaces.
-This includes targeted cleaning both above and below the gumline.
+1. Scaling: The dentist uses a handheld instrument or an ultrasonic scaler to effectively remove plaque and tartar from the tooth surfaces.

-- Polishing: Polishing involves using a rotating rubber cup or brush, along with an abrasive toothpaste, to create a smooth and stain-free surface on the teeth after scaling.
-This step effectively removes any surface stains and leaves the teeth feeling noticeably smoother.
+2. Polishing: Polishing involves using a rotating rubber cup or brush, along with an abrasive toothpaste, to create a smooth and stain-free surface on the teeth after scaling.

-- Fluoride Treatment: During a dental cleaning, fluoride treatment may be offered to patients as an additional step to strengthen their tooth enamel and reduce the risk of tooth decay.
-This can involve applying either fluoride gel or varnish onto the teeth.
+3. Fluoride Treatment: During a dental cleaning, fluoride treatment may be offered to patients as an additional step to strengthen their tooth enamel.

 However, deep cleaning also has certain disadvantages over regular cleaning.
 They are:

-- Sensitivity and Discomfort: Deep cleaning involves accessing and cleaning below the gumline, which can cause temporary sensitivity and discomfort during and after the procedure.
-Some patients may experience sensitivity to temperatures or discomfort while chewing.
-However, these symptoms typically subside within a few days.
+1. Sensitivity and Discomfort: Deep cleaning involves accessing and cleaning below the gumline, which can cause temporary sensitivity and discomfort.

-- Anesthesia and Multiple Appointments: Deep cleaning can be time-consuming and may require local anesthesia to numb the gums and make the procedure more comfortable.
-In certain cases, the treatment can be performed in multiple appointments.
+2. Anesthesia and Multiple Appointments: Deep cleaning can be time-consuming and may require local anesthesia.

-- Post-Treatment Maintenance: The long-term success of deep cleaning relies on diligent oral care post deep cleaning.
-This includes thorough brushing, flossing, and the use of antimicrobial mouth rinses as recommended by your dentist.
+4. Post-Treatment Maintenance: The long-term success of deep cleaning relies on diligent oral care post deep cleaning.

 Conclusion

-To conclude, it is important to emphasize on teeth cleaning as a fundamental aspect of oral health care.
+To conclude, it is important to emphasize teeth cleaning as a fundamental aspect of oral health care.
 Despite the potential temporary discomfort and higher cost, the before and after results of deep cleaning outweigh its disadvantages.
-It is an essential procedure for people with gum disease, providing restored oral health, fresher breath, and overall improved well-being.

 FAQs